Azure/azure-kusto-labs/kafka-integration/confluent-cloud/6-run-e2e.md

 <hr>
 <br>

-## 2. Watch the Kafka part of the pipeline in the Confluent Cloud
+## 2. Observe the Kafka data flow, topic, consumer groups, consumers and messages of the pipeline in the Confluent Cloud

 Log on to the Confluent cloud cluster.